-- From the Start menu, select Programs, Oracle and then select Studio.
-Oracle Studio opens, displaying the Design perspective. - Right-click the computer in the Configuration Explorer and select Administration Authorization.
+- From the Start menu, select Start, Programs, Oracle, and then select Studio. - Right-click the computer in the Configuration Explorer and select Administration Authorization.

-The Administration Authorization screen is displayed as shown in the following figure:
+The Administration Authorization screen is displayed as shown in the following figure.

 Add users or groups of users by clicking Add User or Add Group for the relevant sections.